Debbie Dillon is a highly experienced physiotherapist, who has worked in the area of male and female pelvic health since 2002.

 Debbie is one of a few specialist practitioners in the South West to offer a “Mummy MOT”.
 These are suitable for any woman following childbirth, and can be carried out at any time.
 A new mother can attend a Mummy MOT as early as 6 weeks post-delivery.
 The assessment focuses on pelvic floor and lower back function, a tummy gap assessment, breathing and posture.
 Any mother would benefit from having the assessment.
 Debbie is very committed to the specialist care of new mothers and this is a key area to her practice.
 Debbie’s other expert interest is treating both male and female coccyx and pelvic pain.
 A growing part of her clinical caseload is men’s pelvic health as some patients have found there is limited provision for men.

 Debbie is always seeking to increase her knowledge and skills and she continuously keeps up to date with changes in techniques and research advances, through frequent course attendance.
-Debbie is currently studying to become a member of the Institute of Psycho-Sexual Medicine and will offer psycho-sexual counselling sessions in the future.
+Debbie has a Diploma in Psycho-Sexual Medicine with the Institute of Psychosexual medicine and is currently continuing her studies in this area.